 Data source GSoD Indices

 Original variable Constructed variable

-Name in dataset free_assoc_assem
+Name in data set free_assoc_assem

-Definition Ten indicators from five sources are used to measure Freedom of Association and Assembly.
+Definition Eleven indicators from five sources are used to measure Freedom of Association and Assembly.
 Two of them refer directly to freedom of association.
 One indicator each from V-Dem and FITW focuses on the freedom of peaceful assembly.
-Two indicators from FITW deal with associational rights for nongovernmental organizations and trade unions.
-The indicators offered by BTI, CLD, and CIRIGHTS cover freedom of assembly as well as freedom of association, where association refers to both civil society organizations and political parties.
-A specific CIRIGHTS indicator captures the extent to which workers are entitled to organize and bargain collectively.
+Two indicators from FITW deal with associational rights for non-governmental organizations and trade unions.
+The indicators offered by BTI, CLD and CIRIGHTS cover freedom of assembly as well as freedom of association, where association refers to both civil society organizations and political parties.
+Specific CIRIGHTS indicators capture the extent to which workers are entitled to organize and bargain collectively.
 The indicators are aggregated into the Freedom of Association and Assembly subcomponent using IRT.

 Original scale Interval

-Citation Skaaning (2023)
+Citation Skaaning and Hudson (2024)

-Data manipulation for aggregation -
+Data manipulation for aggregation

 Indicator of 2.
 Rights 2.2.
 Civil Liberties

 Aggregation BFA of 2.2.A.
 Freedom of Expression, 2.2.B.
 Freedom of the Press, 2.2.C.
-Freedom of Association and Assembly, 2.2.D Freedom of Religion, and 2.2.E.
+Freedom of Association and Assembly, 2.2.D.
+Freedom of Religion, and 2.2.E.
 Freedom of Movement.

-Indicators included v_22_21, v_22_22, v_22_23, v_22_24, v_22_25, v_22_26, v_22_27, v_22_28, v_22_29, v_22_30
+Indicators included v_22_21, v_22_22, v_22_23, v_22_24, v_22_25, v_22_26, v_22_27, v_22_28, v_22_29, v_22_30, v_22_31

 Final scale Scaled to range from 0 (lowest score) to 1 (highest score).

 Auxiliary variables free_assoc_assem_l = lower bound for the 68% confidence interval free_assoc_assem_u = upper bound for the 68% confidence interval

-Freedom of Religion (free\relig\est)
+Freedom of Religion (free_relig_est)

-rection of itengion (in equicing_cot)
+recuent of Kenglon (nee_reng_cot)

-GSoD Indices
+Data source GSoD Indices

-Constructed variable
+Original variable Constructed variable

-free_relig_est
+Name in data set free_relig_est

-A separate subcomponent index comprised of two V-Dem general indicators on religious freedom based on expert surveys and two similarly broad in-house coded variables from CLD, CIRIGHTS, and FITW.
+Definition A separate subcomponent index comprised of two V-Dem general indicators on religious freedom based on expert surveys and two similarly broad in-house coded variables from CLD, CIRIGHTS and FITW.
 The five indicators were aggregated into the Freedom of Religion subcomponent using IRT.

-Interval
+Original scale Interval

-Skaaning (2023)
+Citation Skaaning and Hudson (2024)

+Data manipulation for aggregation

-2. Rights 2.2.
-Civil Liberties BFA of 2.2.A.
+Indicator of 2.
+Rights 2.2.
+Civil Liberties

+Aggregation BFA of 2.2.A.
 Freedom of Expression, 2.2.B.
 Freedom of the Press, 2.2.C.
-Freedom of Association and Assembly, 2.2.D Freedom of Religion, and 2.2.E.
-Freedom of Movement. v_22_31, v_22_32, v_22_33, v_22_34, v_22_35 Scaled to range from 0 (lowest score) to 1 (highest score). free_relig_l = lower bound for the 68% confidence interval free_relig_u = upper bound for the 68% confidence interval
+Freedom of Association and Assembly, 2.2.D.
+Freedom of Religion, and 2.2.E.
+Freedom of Movement.

+Indicators included v_22_32, v_22_33, v_22_34, v_22_35, v_22_36

+Final scale Scaled to range from 0 (lowest score) to 1 (highest score).

+Auxiliary variables free_relig_l = lower bound for the 68% confidence interval free_relig_u = upper bound for the 68% confidence interval

-Freedom of Movement (free\move\est )
+Freedom of Movement (free_move_est)

 Data source GSoD Indices

 Original variable Constructed variable

-Name in dataset free_move_est
+Name in data set free_move_est

-Definition Freedom of Movement was captured by a general, in-house coded indicator from CLD, two specific in-house coded indicators from CIRIGHTS, and in-house coded indicator from FITW, and three, more specific, expert coded indicators from V-Dem that distinguish between foreign and domestic movement and provide assessments of the latter feature for men and women.
+Definition Freedom of Movement was captured by a general, in-house coded indicator from CLD, two specific in-house coded indicators from CIRIGHTS, and one in-house coded indicator from FITW, and three, more specific, expert coded indicators from V-Dem that distinguish between foreign and domestic movement and provide assessments of the latter feature for men and women.
 The seven indicators were aggregated into the Freedom of Movement subcomponent using IRT.

 Original scale Interval

-Citation Skaaning (2023)
+Citation Skaaning and Hudson (2024)

-Data manipulation for aggregation
+Data manipulation for aggregation -

 Indicator of 2.
 Rights 2.2.
 Civil Liberties

 Aggregation BFA of 2.2.A.
 Freedom of Expression, 2.2.B.
 Freedom of the Press, 2.2.C.
-Freedom of Association and Assembly, 2.2.D Freedom of Religion, and 2.2.E.
+Freedom of Association and Assembly, 2.2.D.
+Freedom of Religion, and 2.2.E.
 Freedom of Movement.

 Indicators included v_22_41, v_22_42, v_22_43, v_22_44, v_22_45, v_22_46, v_22_47

 Final scale Scaled to range from 0 (lowest score) to 1 (highest score).

 Auxiliary variables L_SD22D = lower bound for the 68% confidence interval U_SD22D = upper bound for the 68% confidence interval

-Social Group Equality (soc\grp\equal\est)
+Social Group Equality (soc_grp_equal_est)